wwang487/BehaviorRecognition/README.md

 1. The pretrained model is placed in: https://drive.google.com/drive/folders/1EOmhEn5Ry-97LNm5e3ewrZYmgzALvHCx?usp=sharing Please download them and copy them to data/pretrained_model for both species and behavior models.

-2. The model is developed with the required packages specified in requirement.txt
+2. The model is built and tested in Ubuntu 20.04, with Cuda 11.1, python 3.8, and pyTorch 1.9.1, the other required Python packages specified in requirement.txt.